 Ethinyl estradiol / etonogestrel Side Effects

 Not all side effects for ethinyl estradiol / etonogestrel may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to ethinyl estradiol / etonogestrel: vaginal insert extended release

-Check with your doctor immediately if any of the following side effects occur while taking ethinyl estradiol / etonogestrel:Incidence not determined
+You should check with your doctor immediately if any of these side effects occur when taking ethinyl estradiol / etonogestrel:Incidence not known

 - Abdominal or stomach fullness